Ash says a Pokémon's name and then whips out his Pokédex to check its data.

 Take a drink if Ash wins with a Pokémon with type disadvantage, or if he loses with a Pokémon with type advantage.
 Especially potent as of Black and White.

-Team Rocket shows up to steal Pikachu using some crazy machine.
+Team Rocket shows up to steal Pikachu using a machine.

 Take another if Pikachu is the first one to attack, only for Team Rocket's machine to turn out to be lightningproof this week.
 (What?
 Too specific to happen that often?
 Oh if you only knew)